ChrisEdwardsCSE/ESP32-Nursing-Home-Monitoring-System/README.md

 ### Stations
 The Station is a BLE and WiFi-enabled ESP32 microcontroller.
 It continuously scans for BLE advertisements from nearby Devices.\
 When normal, healthy data is received the ESP32 stores it along with other residents' data.
 Periodically, it fowards this data to a webpage using MQTT messaging over WebSockets.\
-When data indicating an abnormal heart rate or a potential fall are detected, the Station immediately alerts the nurse-monitored webpage.\
+When data indicating an abnormal heart rate or a potential fall are received, the Station immediately alerts the nurse-monitored webpage.

-Achievements
+### Achievements
 - Emergency detection has a worst case response latency of 2 seconds assuming available stable WiFi
 - Stations can theoretically handle hundreds of incoming Device BLE signals at a time
 - Stations can service 5 simultaneous emergencies in less than 6 seconds on average

+### Future Improvements
 Going forward, I would like to add more peripherals to the Device, i.e. Oxygen Level sensor, temperatuer sensor, GPS.
 I would also like to pick a more low-power microcontroller to serve as the Device.
 Lastly, I think the flow of the RTOS could be smoother and more rigorously tested, so I would like to work on that as well.